 The study of law is open to many different perspectives and law students come in all shapes and sizes.
 Moreover, unlike languages or maths or history, law is only rarely a subject that our students have studied before they come to university.
-For these reasons, amongst others, we make offers based on potential: potential to be a great lawyer and potential to make the most of the opportunities at Trinity and beyond.
+For these reasons, amongst others, we make offers based on potential: potential to be a great law student and potential to make the most of the opportunities at Trinity and beyond.
 We assess potential in three ways.

 We assess your potential academic performance in light of the results you have achieved to date and the results you are predicted to attain.
-Interviews and the Cambridge Law Test give us further perspectives on your ability, as we see how you think and reason in person.
+Interviews and the LNAT give us further perspectives on your ability, as we see how you think and reason in person.
 Your academic performance is perhaps the single biggest component of how we objectively measure your potential to do well in Cambridge but it is by no means the only component.

 Ability to make the most of your academic abilities

 Your academic performance tells us a lot but we also look for examples of your dedication, focus and willingness to work on difficult issues.
 Your school reference and personal statement can helpfully illustrate your ability to make the most of your academic potential.

 Interest in Law

 You may be academically strong and be highly dedicated but, if you have no real interest in law, you will not make the best law student.
 We expect candidates to be able to say why law fascinates them.
 At interview, we may explore how that fascination has been developed and explored.
 Of course, we appreciate that applicants show an interest in law in different ways, since they come from a wide range of different backgrounds, experiences and opportunities.
 We are eager to understand what has shaped your decision to study law at university and what captivates you about law.